nanohcv/vdr-plugin-xmlapi/README.md

 #### 4.3 Epg

-To get whole EPG-Date just open the following url (Warning: this takes a long time)
+To get whole EPG-Data just open the following url (Warning: this can take a long time)

     http(s)://<server-ip>:<port>/epg.xml